Query for work items

 Verify And/Or assignments to each clause.
 If your results contain more work items than expected, often an Or clause is present instead of an And clause.

-Determine if you need to group or change the grouping the query clauses and the And/Or assignments of each grouped clause.
+Determine if you need to group or change the grouping of the query clauses and the And/Or assignments of each grouped clause.

 Add more query clauses to refine your query filter criteria.